caltechlibrary/ws/doc/Self-Signed-OpenSSL.md

 	chmod 700 key.pem
 ```

 Make sure your key.pem file is protected.
-For _ws_ and _wsjs_ use command line options or environment variables to specify the certs.
+For _ws_ use command line options or environment variables to specify the certs.

 You can also use the _ws -init_ command, to generate a directory structure as well as SSL certs if the WS_URL environment variable starts with an https protocol.